wjl123wjl/TraceDoctor/rebuttal-ase.md

 - We determine the number of categories by identifying semantically different types of errors.
 As described in **Error categorization** (Section III-B), the LLM first proposes candidate error types.
 We then perform embedding-based similarity analysis to identify and remove semantically overlapping types.
 This process naturally determines the number of categories without manually tuning the category granularity.
 We do not explicitly control the granularity, as different datasets may exhibit different characteristics, and our goal is to develop an automatic and generalizable approach.
 To showcase the resulting error categorization quality, we release the 29 identified types in our GitHub repository (29.md).

-We determine the number of categories by identifying semantically different types of errors.
-As described in **Error categorization** (Section III-B), the LLM first proposes candidate error types.
-Then, we perform embedding-based similarity analysis to identify and remove semantically overlapping types.
-This process naturally determines the number of categories without manual tuning the category granularity.
-We do not explicitly tune the category granularity, as different datasets may exhibit different characteristic, and we aim an automatic and general approach.